Actindo-AG/Documentation/EDI/Operation/02_ManageHeaderFileSett.md

 ## Specify message name &frasl; constant text value

-Specify the header file segments by filling out the single elements of the BGM (Beginning of message) segment.
+Start specifying the header file segments by filling out the single elements of the BGM (Beginning of message) segment.
 This procedure shows how to edit a constant text value, for example the transaction type *Commercial invoice* that specifies the type of the INVOIC message.

+>[INFO] The following procedures show by using examples how to specify specific segments of the EDIFACT message structure.
+Follow the guidelines of your business partner when specifying the EDIFACT message structure!

 #### Prerequisites